Catch

 $ 149.00

 - Designed with Fred Nicole and built on an all-new, hand-shaped, moderately downturned last, CATCH features a durable and comfortable, unlined, single piece (one seam) vegan microsuede upper with a performance dual elastic entry.
 Designed with a single piece toe rand, CATCH is tensioned from the heel to midfoot.
-The midsole is composed of two parts, a 1.5MM full length fiberboard along with a 0.7 MM thermo melting board midsole that runs under the toe box making for a stiff slipper.
-The full length outsole is outfitted with high performance Vibram XS Grip rubber for durability while including generous toe rubber coverage and is ideal for vertical outdoor climbing excelling on technical slab and microedges.
+The midsole is composed of two parts, a full length fiberboard along with a proprietary molded midsole that runs under the toe box making for a stiff slipper.
+The full length outsole is outfitted with high performance Vibram XS GRIP rubber for durability while including generous toe rubber coverage and is ideal for vertical outdoor climbing excelling on technical slab and microedges.
 This shoe is a regular volume, unisex shoe, developed for advanced/pro indoor and outdoor climbing.
-When ordering, it is recommended to select your regular US street shoe size.

 -